Frankkie/Thesis-Project-IF-Game/README.md

 ## Purpose

-This project was developed as part of my Diploma Thesis at the (http://www.ece.upatras.gr/index.php/en/ "Department of Electrical and Computer Engineering") at the University of Patras.
+This project was developed as part of my Diploma Thesis at the [Department of Electrical and Computer Engineering](http://www.ece.upatras.gr/index.php/en/ "Department of Electrical and Computer Engineering") at the University of Patras.

 ## Abstract